FatmaWalidk/CPE526_Assignment2/README.md

-To run the project from the command line, go to the dist folder and type the following:
+To run the project from the command line, go to the project folder and type the following:

-java -jar "CPE526_Assignment2.jar"
+java -jar "dist\CPE526_Assignment2.jar"